jigyasadhok/IOT-It-sInfrastruture/README.md

 WiFi 6 (802.11ax): Enhanced speed (~9.6 Gbps), supports more devices, and offers low latency.
 Range: Up to 50 meters indoors, 100 meters outdoors.

 Applications: Internet access in homes, offices, and public areas.
 IoT device connectivity.
 High-speed streaming and gaming.

+Infrastructure Protocols:
+1. LTE-A
+LTE-Advanced (LTE-A) is an improved version of LTE technology designed for cellular communication, especially for IoT and smart city applications.
+It is ideal for these scenarios because it offers low costs, scalability, and long-term infrastructure durability.

+At its core, LTE-A works using a technology called OFDMA (Orthogonal Frequency Division Multiple Access), which splits the network bandwidth into smaller chunks called Physical Resource Blocks (PRBs) to efficiently handle multiple devices.
+It also uses carrier aggregation, allowing up to five 20 MHz channels to combine, increasing data capacity.

+2. EPCglobal
+EPCglobal: The Electronic Product Code (EPC) is a unique identification number which is stored on an RFID tag and is used basically in the supply chain management to identify items.
+EPCglobal is the organization that developed and manages this technology and its standards.
+EPC Types

+96-bit EPC: Supports 268 million companies, 16 million product categories, and 68 billion serial numbers per category.

+64-bit EPCs (Types I, II, III): Support 16,000 companies, up to 9 million product types, and 33 million serial numbers per type.

+3. 6LoWPAN
+6LoWPAN stands for "IPv6 over Low-power Wireless Personal Area Networks".
+It is a protocol designed to enable low-power devices (like sensors) to communicate using IPv6 over wireless networks like IEEE 802.15.4, which have limited bandwidth, small packet sizes (127 bytes), and low power consumption.

+Why Do We Need 6LoWPAN?
+IPv6 packets are much larger than what low-power networks like IEEE 802.15.4 can handle.
+To solve this, 6LoWPAN acts as an adaptation layer to make IPv6 work efficiently over these constrained networks by:
+1. Compressing IPv6 headers: Reduces overhead to save bandwidth and power.
+2. Fragmenting packets: Splits large IPv6 packets into smaller ones that fit the limited frame size.
+3. Supporting multi-hop communication: Ensures packets can pass through multiple devices to reach their destination.